Civil Services of India: Criminalisation

-In 2011, over a period of preceding three years more than 450 chargesheets for criminal cases of corruption were filed and a total of 943 corruption cases were at different stages of investigation by CBI against civil servants.
+In 2011, over a period of the preceding three years, more than 450 chargesheets for criminal cases of corruption were filed, and a total of 943 corruption cases were at different stages of investigation by CBI against civil servants.

 Misappropriation of funds

-₹1 lakh crore losses through corruption, waste and fraud occurred from the government's National Rural Health Mission healthcare programme, several of arrested high-level public servants died under mysterious circumstances including one in prison.
+₹1 lakh crore losses through corruption, waste, and fraud occurred from the government's National Rural Health Mission healthcare programme, several of the arrested high-level public servants died under mysterious circumstances, including one in prison.

 Tendering processes and awarding contracts

-World Bank report stated that the aid programmes are beset by corruption, bad administration and under-payments.
+World Bank report stated that the aid programmes are beset by corruption, bad administration, and under-payments.
 As an example, the report cites that only 40% of grain handed out for the poor reaches its intended target.
 The World Bank study finds that the public distribution programmes and social spending contracts have proven to be a waste due to corruption.

 A 2006 report stated that the state-funded construction activities, such as road building were dominated by construction mafias, consisting of cabals of corrupt public works officials, materials suppliers, politicians and construction contractors.

 Theft of state property

 Corrupt officials steal the state property.
-In cities and villages throughout India, groups of municipal and other government officials, elected politicians, judicial officers, real estate developers and law enforcement officials, acquire, develop and sell land in illegal ways.
+In cities and villages throughout India, groups of municipal and other government officials, elected politicians, judicial officers, real estate developers, and law enforcement officials acquire, develop, and sell land in illegal ways.

 Political interference

-"Much of the deterioration in the functioning of bureaucracy is due to political interference."
+Much of the deterioration in the functioning of bureaucracy is due to political interference.